 Parlé: People may remember Malibu’s Most Wanted when Jamie Kennedy wanted to be a rapper afterwards, people may start to wonder if this is another white actor playing a part.

-Parlé: With Nasty As I Wanna Be dropping soon, your second album, what can fans expect?
+Parlé: With your Nasty As I Wanna Be album dropping soon, your second album, what kind of Dirt Nasty songs can fans expect?

 Dirt: It’s gonna still be raunchy and dirty.
 I didn’t wanna just go off in a new direction, a lot of what my fans liked from the previous album is there, but it’s also something new.
-With this album I stepped it up a bit with the production value, most of the stuff is still pretty comical like I’ve got songs with Ke$ha, LMFAO, Too $hort, Warren G, Andre Leagacy, Andy Milonakis, Beardo and Benji Hughes.
+With this album, I stepped it up a bit with the production value, most of the stuff is still pretty comical like I’ve got songs with Ke$ha, LMFAO, Too $hort, Warren G, Andre Legacy, Andy Milonakis, Beardo, and Benji Hughes.

 Dirt: Well, the name came from a friend of ours who had just gotten out of jail at the time, he called us that as a joke so when he went back in we kept the name for him because afterwards he went back to jail.
 I am sad to say that the group The Dyslexic Speedreaders is no more.
 We’ve toured for six years and without getting into too many details, after being on the road for so long we were about ready to kill each other.

 Parlé: As an artist, what do you feel needs improvement in the music business?

 Dirt: The majors right now are a sinking ship.
 I have so many friends that are artists and they tell me the record execs aren’t like what they use to be.
 Now they offer these “360 deals” or they only sign you based on one song.
 It used to be you’d get an advance for a whole record and they’d do it that way.
 I’d wanna make sure that the artists aren’t the ones in debt.

 Parlé: If you could call up anyone right now and do a record with them, who would you like to do a Dirt Nasty song with?